Oscar-Ivs/MemoryGame/README.md

   z-index: 10;
 }
 ```

+# ✅ Testing

+### Functional Testing

+The game was manually tested on the following browsers:

+- ✅ Chrome (Desktop, Mobile)
+- ✅ Firefox
+- ✅ Edge

+**Tested Features:**

+- Changing Grid Size dynamically updates grid layout ✅
+- Speed Control adjusts highlight timing ✅
+- Cell Count correctly highlights 1–4 unique cells ✅
+- Expert Mode highlights cells sequentially when ON ✅
+- Scores increment on correct/incorrect clicks ✅
+- Game restarts when "New Game" is pressed ✅

+### Responsiveness

+The game layout was tested on:
+- ✅ Desktop (Full HD)
+- ✅ Tablet (768px width)
+- ✅ Mobile (375/325px width)

+Sliders, game grid, and Help accordion adapt well on all screens.

+### Known Issues

+- For better UX on mobile, score area and game grid area possition should be fixed.

+---

+### Accessibility

+- Buttons and sliders are keyboard-accessible (tested with Tab key) ✅
+- Color contrast follows WCAG standards (checked manually) ✅

 # Deployment

 The project has been deployed using GitHub Pages, providing a live and accessible URL for public access.